Moyo Studio/Getty Images

 Debt management plan

 Nonprofit credit counseling is often the best choice when it comes to dealing with overwhelming credit card debt.
 These are the good guys who have established relationships with most major creditors and have already done the work of negotiating deals that will get you out of debt in five years or fewer.
-Commonly known as debt management plans (DMP), this is credit counseling’s systematic approach to ridding you of your credit card debt.
-And this approach also offers invaluable credit education to help you avoid future problems (without the nasty side effects of bankruptcy).
+Credit counselors often recommended debt management plans to rid you of your credit card debt.
+This approach also offers invaluable credit education to help you avoid future problems (without the nasty side effects of bankruptcy).

 Bottom line